-In recent months, the Combined Authority has lost, or is about to lose, the services of an experienced Director of Infrastructure, its Monitorina Officer and its Chief Finance Officer, a number of other Osenior officers.
-Given the Expansion of its role and oscale, losing continuity of is number of senior and statutory officers at this time could prove highly problematic for the proper administration of the Combined Authority and its ability to deliver its objectives.
+In recent months, the Combined Authority has lost, or is about to lose, the services of an experienced Director of Infrastructure, its Monitoring Officer and its Chief Finance Officer, and a number of other senior officers.
+Given the expansion of its role and scale, losing continuity of this number of senior and statutory officers at this time could prove highly problematic for the proper administration of the Combined Authority and its ability to deliver its objectives.